 Next I copied the Tailscale IP address for my Pi-hole and used it as the Nameserver on the DNS tab.
 I set it to override local DNS.
 See image below.

 I also turned on MagicDNS on the DNS tab so that my servers would be accessible via their hostnames when on the Tailscale network.
-This way the Pi-hole interface would work when I am on or off the Tailscale network if I use the Pi-hole's hostname.
+This way the Pi-hole interface would work when I am on or off the Tailscale network when I use the Pi-hole's hostname.

 Now I have a Tailscale VPN setup that uses my Pi-hole.